65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 - Device ID was all zeros (not enrolled in the organization's device management)

-- Android Authenticator on a Samsung, while every legitimate device was an iPhone
+- Android Authenticator on a Samsung burner, while every legitimate device was an iPhone

 - Push notification type 4 (Android FCM) vs type 2 (Apple APNS) on all real devices